jamesgay14/finalproject.py/preposal.md

 Music search engine which displays songwriting/producing credits (not sure how plausible that is or what I would use to make it?).

-Side scroller video game using either PICO 8 or GB Studio/
+Side scroller video game using either PICO 8 or GB Studio.

 ## If you plan to collaborate with one or two classmates, what are their names?